SocietyForArtisticResearch/parse-exposition/README.md

 ```$ ./export2pdf.sh <expositionId>```

 ## TODO and Ideas
+* Don't download audio and video when exporting to latex
 * Deal with links within the exposition, position and weave
 * Deal with popovers
 * Conversion to svg (perhaps in elm)